How to Identify and Get Rid of Plaque on Teeth

 - Chew sugarless gum – chewing gum after eating is a great option for cleaning your teeth when you can’t brush them after a meal.

 Preventing and removing plaque is of great importance to your overall oral hygiene.
 Having inconsistent oral hygiene practices could lead to more cavities or even gum disease.
-It’s important to get your teeth cleaned so that the plaque doesn’t build up and form tartar.
+It’s important to get your teeth cleaned so that it doesn’t build up and form tartar.
 Simply brushing, flossing, and using mouthwash can help save you from plaque, causing your teeth to decay, and save you from smelly breath.
 Practicing those few things should help limit plaque and keep your smile a clean and healthy one.